niklasramo/popo.js/README.md

 Popo JS is a stand-alone cross-browser JavaScript library that makes it easy to position elements relative to other elements in various ways.
 Popo JS is heavily influenced by **[jQuery UI Position plugin](http://jqueryui.com/position/)**.

 The goal of Popo JS is making dynamic positioning of html elements as simple and flexible as possible in all modern (and not so modern) browsers.
-The library has a set of unit tests, which seem to pass fully all the way back to IE7.
+The library is designed to work in all modern browsers (Chrome, Opera, Firefox, Safari, IE6+).
+However, it's a given there are still some currently unknown bugs between the lines so further testing is still needed to eradicate them.

 ##Get started